 fn new() RE

-fn regex(pattern string) (RE, int, int)
+fn regex_base(pattern string) (RE, int, int)

-fn regex_opt(pattern string) ?RE
+fn regex_opt(pattern string) !RE

 regex_opt create new RE object from RE pattern string